Samosa Recipe (Better Than Takeout)

 The pairing of Aloo Samosa with masala chai is irresistible and much loved in India.

-You can also serve them with chana masala.
-This dish is popularly known samosa chole.
+You can also serve them with Chole Masala.
+This dish is popularly known as samosa chole.
 Another popular chaat snack made with potato samosa is Samosa Chaat.

-- If the green chilies are not added in the filling then fried green chilies are usually served separately.
+If green chillies are not added to the stuffing, fried green chilies are often served on the side.

 Expert Tips